Thewbi/hci_bluetooth/README.md

 # hci_bluetooth

 USB hci bluetooth

 Please have a look at Bluekitchens Bluetooth stack.
 The Bluekitchen stack was used to learn how bluetooth stacks actually work!

+If you are using USB or libUSB on windows, then have a look at doc/libusb_on_windows.txt.
+Especially pay attention to the section about Zadig!
+Zadig will solve a lot of issues.

 # What does this repository contain?